yyadott/About/README.md

-- 👋 Hi, I’m Taryadi a.k.a @yyadott
+- 👋 Hi, I’m Taryadi a.k.a @yyadott you can call me "yad", I'm from Cimahi, West Java, Indonesia
 - 👀 I’m interested in Website Development, especially the Front End
 - 🌱 I’m currently learning Advance HTML,CSS,JS and React too
 - 💞️ I’m looking to collaborate on My Life